 As we have discovered from the experiments, our inference algorithm is particularly vulnerable to false positives from the correlation tests of the sub-stream flows.
 The existing peer-point of congestion mappings can be easily disintegrated by false positives.
 It is due to the fact that the introduction of false positives into the group leads to subsequent correlation tests of an existing peer that is correctly identified against the one that is not.
 Hence an increase in the probability of removing correctly identified peers out of the group together with the incorrect ones.
 Nevertheless, our conservative approaches applied to correlation tests have significantly reduced the rate of false positives in the results.
-Our experiments also confirm that the correlation tests yield more accurate inference under asymmetric network with shared links congested by tight bandwidth assignment.
+Our experiments also confirm that the correlation tests yield more accurate inference under asymmetric network with shared links congested by heavy cross-traffic, than under the same asymmetric network with shared links congested by tight bandwidth assignment.
 A possible explanation is that the shared links with cross-traffic promote varying differences in each other.
 The outcome is a network that is more asymmetric than that without cross-traffic.
 The phenomenon is in line with the findings discussed in [2] that the correlation test performs better under an asymmetric network than under a symmetric one.